-Date Rendered: 2019-09-05 01:14:50 PM UTC

-Available Online at: http://arks.princeton.edu/ark:/88435/x059cc91x
+Date Rendered: 2019-09-05 01:13:59 PM UTC Available Online at: http://arks.princeton.edu/ark:/88435/g158bn88k

 Don't be afraid.
 My telling can't hurt you in spite of what I have done and I promise to lie quietly in the dark-weeping a bit or occasionally seeing the blood once more-but I will never again unfold my limbs to rise up and bare teeth.
 I only want to explain.
 You can call what I tell you a confession, if you like, but one full of curiosities familiar only in dreams and during those moments when a dog's profile plays in the steam of a kettle.
-Or when a corn husk doll, splayed in the corner of a room at first sight is sitting on a shelf when you turn your head and it's not clear how it got there.
+Or when a corn husk doll, sitting on a shelf is suddenly splayed in the corner of a room and it's clear why it is there.
 Stranger things happen all the time everywhere.
 You know.
 I know you know.
 One question is who is responsible?
 Another is can you read?
 If a pea hen refuses to brood I read it quickly and, sure enough, that night I see my mother standing hand in hand with her little boy, my shoes jamming the pocket of her apron.
 Other signs need more time to understand.
 Even now it is difficult-too many signs, or a clear omen clouding up too fast.
-I sort them and try to recall, yet I know I am missing much like not reading the garden snake crawling up to the door saddle to die.
+I sort them and try to recall, yet I know I am missing much like not reading the garden snake crawling up to the door saddle to die .
 Let me start with what I know for certain.

 The beginning begins with the shoes.
 When a child, I am never able to abide being barefoot and always beg for shoes, anybody's shoes, even on the hottest days.
 My madre, frowning, is angry at what she says are my prettified ways.
-I'm dangerous, she says, but she relents and lets me wear the throwaway shoes from the master's house, pointy-toe, one raised heel broke, the other worn, a buckle on top.
+Only bad women wear high heels.
+I'm dangerous, she says, but she relents and lets me wear the throwaway shoes from the master's house, pointytoe, one raised heel broke, the other worn, a buckle on top.
 As a result, Lila says, my feet are useless, will always be too tender for life and never have the strong soles, tougher than leather, that life requires.
 It's true.
 Lila is right.
 I have the hands of a slave and the feet of a Portugese lady.
-So when I set out to find you, she and Mistress give me boots to fit a man, not a girl.
+So when I set out to find you, she and Mistress give me Sir's boots that fit a man, not a girl.
 They stuff them with hay and oiled corn husks and tell me to hide the letter inside my stocking-no matter the itch of the sealing wax.
 I am lettered but I do not read what Mistress writes and Lila and Sorrow cannot, but I know what it means to say to anyone who stops me.